notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/now.md

 ## this is what I did

 Substack: I really like this platform but it's not working for me at all right now.
 So, I've razed it to the ground.
+I'm not sure yet what purpose this will fulfil.
 Medium: I make a small monthly income despite not writing anything much at all.
 It covers my monthly subscription and buys me a coffee or two.
+I'm revisiting old draft ideas and plan to post these on Medium.
 Podcasts: all deleted.
 I'm rehoming them on Obsidian.
+I love audio and am pondering how I can continue to podcast.

 ---

 ## Obsidian

 I've been on a mission this year to pare back on multiple domain names.
 I merged two digital gardens and transferred over a domain name.
 I've rediscovered my love for Obsidian.
 By its very nature, a work in progress.
 I don't have to strive for perfection or completion.
 In many ways, I'm simply writing for myself.
 I suspect very few people read any of my writing and, at times like this, that suits me.

+---

+## writing

+I'm writing!
+Pen to paper.
+Fingers to keyboard.

+The world is changing/has changed.
+I want to write about that.
+About the options we have.
+Where we could be headed.
+Where we want to be headed.
+Writing about this is thinking out loud.
+It fascinates me.
+There are so many facets of this discussion.

 ---